nullmastermind/prompts/augment-enhanced-prompt.md

 - Step 3: Write User Story in standard format "As a [role], I want [goal] so that [benefit]"
 - Step 4: Define detailed Acceptance Criteria with Given-When-Then scenarios, focusing only on essential requirements
 - Step 5: For UI-related tasks, add specific acceptance criteria ensuring use of existing UI framework components and limiting custom styling
-- Step 6: Always add a final Acceptance Criteria ensuring code quality: "The code needs to pass linter, typecheck, and build successfully"
+- Step 6: Always add comprehensive code quality acceptance criteria including: linter, typecheck, and build success; proper commenting principles (comments explain 'what' not 'how', avoid over-commenting, comment at function beginnings); readability and maintainability standards; data structure understanding and design priority; and complexity avoidance principles
-- Step 7: Add a warning section about avoiding over-engineering and not creating tests unless specifically required
+- Step 7: Add implementation constraints section within acceptance criteria about avoiding over-engineering and not creating tests unless specifically required, including comprehensive data structure and function definition requirements
 - Step 8: Identify relevant code selections and file references based on the requirements
 - Step 9: For affectedFiles, only include files that are explicitly mentioned in the user's request, not predicted files that might be needed
 - Step 10: Include any reference links provided by the user in the referenceLinks field
 - Step 11: Structure all User Story components into JSON format with standardized schema including code, file information, and reference links
 - Step 12: Output complete User Story within the specified XML tags format in JSON structure for easier analysis and processing
-- Expected result: Complete User Story with title, description, acceptance criteria (including UI framework compliance for UI tasks and mandatory code quality criteria), over-engineering warning, code selections, explicitly mentioned file references only, reference links when provided, and supporting information that is implementation-ready and passes quality standards, all formatted in structured JSON
+- Expected result: Complete User Story with title, description, acceptance criteria (including UI framework compliance for UI tasks, comprehensive code quality criteria with commenting principles, and implementation constraints with data structure and function definition requirements), code selections, explicitly mentioned file references only, reference links when provided, and supporting information that is implementation-ready and passes quality standards, all formatted in structured JSON

 ## Output Format